 Resolved, That the Synod through her district Presidents, district Vice Presidents, and circuit counselors assist the congregations of the Synod in upholding this doctrine of Christ; and be it further

 Resolved, That the Synod promote and instruct her congregations, educational institutions and agencies in this essential confessional doctrine concerning the office of the holy ministry; and be it further

 Resolved, That the Synod rescind 1989 resolution 3-05B; and be it further

 Resolved, That the Synod reaffirm 1995 resolution 3-07A (Rescinded at the 2001 convention); and be it finally

 Resolved, That the Synod no longer authorize its districts to place into the ministry of the word and sacrament men who are not regularly called according to AC XIV.

 Pastor Matthew Nix has accepted the call to the dual parish of Christ-Trinity Deaf of Sioux Falls.
 He was installed on Sunday, February 27, 2011, at 3:00 pm.
 Guest preacher was Secretary of the Lutheran Church-Missouri Synod, and former SD District President, Pr.
 Raymond Hartwig.
 (Sermons)

-UPDATE: The Voters Assembly, at its meeting of Jan 22, 2017, adopted its 2017 budget, and voted to continue as a member of the Issues, Etc. 300, for the 7th year.
+UPDATE: The Voters Assembly, at its budget meeting of January 20, 2019, adopted its 2019 budget, and voted to continue as a member of the Issues, Etc. 300, for the 9th year.

 The Voters Assembly at its regular meeting of January 9, 2011, adopted its 2011 budget.
 As part of its Missions budget is a line item for Issues, Etc. (via Lutheran Public Radio) and has become a member of the Issues, Etc. 300.